CapsCode-Website/blogfiles/reactjs/how-to-hide-reactjs-code/index.md

 Hello Devs,

-In this blog post I am going to tell you something about hiding reactjs code in production server.
+In this blog post I am going to tell you something about hiding `ReactJS` code in production server.

 ## Table of content